Linguistics Course Catalog

 5 units

 One or more topics in phonological theory.
 Topics vary from year to year, covering literature and current research in phonology.
-Prerequisite(s): course 212.
-Enrollment restricted to graduate standing or consent of instructor.
+Prerequisite(s): LING 212.
+Enrollment is restricted to graduate students or by permission of instructor.
 May be repeated for credit.

 LING 219